To the point that one traveler is smuggling Harry Potter and the Deathly Hallows in his pants.

 While I have no Jell-o mold or flower leis to offer as greeting gifts, my welcome wagon is quite awesome if I do say so myself.
 Each kit includes:

-• Cachafaz treat (hands-down the best brand of alfajores
+- a Cachafaz treat (hands-down the best brand of alfajores)

 Now I'm off to have a great visit with my family.
 I'll be back in July with plenty of pictures and stories to share.